Skip to main content

 Connection timeout for balancer requests to servers

-To specify the connection timeout for balancer requests to servers, add the annotation to the Gateway object manifest:
+To specify the connection timeout for balancer requests to servers, add the following annotation to the Gateway object manifest:

 loadbalancer.openstack.org/timeout-member-connect: "<value>"